qmk/qmk_firmware/docs/feature_layouts.md

 ```
 Running `qmk compile -kb contra -km jondough` without additional context doesn't determine which `jondough` keymap is being specified for compilation.

-In this scenario the `FORCE_LAYOUT` argument is included, to specify from which <community_layout> the specified keymap is used:
+In this scenario the `FORCE_LAYOUT` argument is included, to specify from which <community_layout> the specified keymap is located:

     qmk compile -kb <keyboard> -km <community_layout_keymap> -e FORCE_LAYOUT=<community_layout>